migueldelucasdoit/gke-observability-workshop/README.md

 * [Helm 3.0+](https://helm.sh/docs/) Helm is the package manager for Kubernetes.
 * [Skaffold](https://skaffold.dev/) Skaffold is a command line tool that facilitates continuous development for container based & Kubernetes applications.
 It's included as an optional component in Google Cloud SDK and you can install it.

-All these tools are available in Google Cloud CloudShell which is accesible from the Google Cloud console.
+All these tools are available in Google Cloud Cloud Shell which can be [launched](https://cloud.google.com/shell/docs/launching-cloud-shell) from the Google Cloud console.

 ## Links